 You can't manage favorites from browse dialog boxes; however, you can access the favorites collection.
 For example, you can browse into a favorite file geodatabase and add data to a map.

 Create items, add items to a project, and import items.

 You can create, add, and import items from the Insert tab on the ribbon.
 You can perform these actions in the Catalog pane or a catalog view by right-clicking the appropriate item container (if present) or an empty area of the pane or view.
 On browse dialog boxes, you can create folders, file geodatabases, and mobile geodatabases.

 Access metadata for viewing and editing.

-View file size and modification date for file geodatabase items.
+View geometry type, modification date, and file size for file geodatabase items.